 Salt Mix

-Many saltwater aquarium hobbyists initially opt to purchase ready-made saltwater from their Local Fish Store (LFS) due to the expense of buying distilled water from the grocery store and the complexities of setting up an RO/DI filter.
+Many saltwater aquarium hobbyists initially opt to purchase ready-made saltwater from their local fish store (LFS) due to the expense of buying distilled water from the grocery store and the complexities of setting up an RO/DI filter.

 However, if you’re looking to save money and simplify your setup in the long run, mixing your saltwater at home is a viable option.
 With numerous salt mix varieties available on the market, I’ve personally tried many of them.
 While they all work well, their suitability depends on the specific inhabitants of your saltwater aquarium.